Financial highlights and outlook

 All capital expenditure attributable to the vehicle-related business was associated with the economic activity “Manufacture of low-carbon technologies for transport.”
 No substantial capital expenditure was assigned to the other activities in the vehicle-related business (especially engines, powertrains, parts deliveries and franchises) deliveries) that were initially not included.

-In fiscal year 2022, additions in the Brand Group Premium amounted to
+In fiscal year 2022, additions in the Brand Group Progressive amounted to

 • EUR 2.3 (2.1) billion from intangible assets